djagerif/comfort2mqtt/DOCS.md

   themes: !include_dir_merge_named themes
 ```

 3. The contents of the themes.yaml file should look like the below.
-This is just a sample and might contain more than what is reguired, it is borrowed, with thanks, from the HA community around the topic of custom colours.
+This is just a sample and might contain more than what is required, it is borrowed, with thanks, from the HA community around the topic of custom colours.

 ```
 alarm: